Colin Mackenzie (British Army officer): First World War

+Towards the end of August, shortly after the British entry into World War I, he became GOC of the 9th (Scottish) Division, a newly created Kitchener's Army formation.

-On 3 March 1914, he became General Officer Commanding the Highland Division.
-He served in the First World War, which began that summer, still as GOC Highland Division, as GOC 9th (Scottish) Division, as GOC 15th (Scottish) Division and, lastly, as GOC 3rd Division on the Western Front all in 1914.
-He took over the 3rd Division following the death in action of Major-General Hubert Hamilton; however he only lasted for two weeks in this post before he was relieved of his command following the inconclusive result at the Battle of La Bassée in October 1914.
+This only lasted until October when he was selected to succeed Major General Hubert Hamilton, GOC of the 3rd Division of the British Expeditionary Force (BEF) on the Western Front, who had recently been killed in action.
+However, he only lasted for a mere two weeks in this post before he was relieved of his command following the inconclusive result at the Battle of La Bassée later in October.

+Upon returning to Britain, he went on to be GOC 15th (Scottish) Division, another Kitchener's Army formation, in December, before becoming director of staff duties at the War Office from March 1915.

-He went on to be Director of Staff Duties at the War Office in 1915 and General Officer Commanding 61st Division from February 1916 and was engaged in the disastrous diversionary battle for the Somme offensive at Fromelles on 19 July 1916.
-This operation led to the death of many Australian and British soldiers and achieved nothing.
-Casualties were: 5th Australian Division had 5,513 casualties and the 61st British Division had 1,547 casualties.
+He served in this important position until becoming GOC of the 61st (2nd South Midland) Division in February 1916, taking over from Major General Richard Bannatine-Allason.
+Like his command of the Highland Division almost two years earlier, it was a TF formation, made up of civilian soldiers.
+The division departed for service on the Western Front in May and was engaged in the disastrous diversionary battle for the Somme offensive at Fromelles on 19 July.
+This controversial operation, half British and half Australian, led to the loss of many Australian and British soldiers and achieved very little.
+Casualties were: the 5th Australian Division had 5,513 casualties while Mackenzie's 61st Division had 1,547 casualties.

-Mackenzie himself was wounded by an enemy sniper on 27 April 1918 while he was visiting the line of the 183rd Brigade south of St. Floris, being shot through the cheek and parotid gland.
-The wound did not respond to treatment and he was evacuated sick to England on 31 May 1918.
-He was appointed a Knight Commander of the Order of the Bath in May 1918.
+Mackenzie himself continued to serve as the 61st's GOC throughout 1917 and into 1918 until he was wounded by an enemy sniper on 27 April 1918 while he was visiting the line of the 183rd Infantry Brigade south of St. Floris, being shot through the cheek and parotid gland.
+The wound did not respond to treatment and he was evacuated sick to England on 31 May, which marked the end of his active service overseas.
+He was appointed a Knight Commander of the Order of the Bath on 31 May.

-Post-War
+Postwar and final years

 Thereafter, Mackenzie was inspector of infantry in 1918 and commander of the Dover Area 1919 until his retirement from the army on 1 April 1920.
-Between July 1924 and 1931, he was colonel of the Seaforth Highlanders.
+He ceased to belong to the reserve of officers on 26 November 1928 Between July 1924 and 1931, he was colonel of the Seaforth Highlanders.

+He died in London on 7 July 1956, at the age of 94, outliving many of his contemporaries and living through the Second World War.